defold/doc/docs/en/shared/consoles-faq.md

 #### Q: Is it still easy to use a single code base if I decide to also target consoles?

 A: Yes, all of the standard Defold API functions are available also for the console platforms.
-In addition to the standard functionality you will also have access to a couple of Sony PlaytStation and Nintendo Switch specific functions, but in general the code should be able to remain exactly the same across multiple platforms.
+In addition to the standard functionality you will also have access to a couple of Sony PlayStation and Nintendo Switch specific functions, but in general the code should be able to remain exactly the same across multiple platforms.